All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Research on athletes has shown that GH administration increases collagen synthesis in tendons and muscle connective tissue, supporting structural tissue repair.

 No published clinical trials have specifically evaluated CJC-1295 for joint pain outcomes in humans.
-The rationale for its potential joint health benefits is based on its ability to elevate the GH and IGF-1 pathways that are directly involved in connective tissue maintenance.
+The rationale for its potential joint health benefits is based on its ability to improve the GH and IGF-1 pathways that are directly involved in connective tissue maintenance.

 Important Distinction: Human vs. Animal Research